AndreaForesGil/BirthdayBF/README.md

-# Hi, is the card for my best friendo for his birthday!
+# Hi, is the card for my best friend for his birthday!